harmony-one/h/progress/rikako-hatoya.md

+2024-11-16 Sat: Continued testing different [transcription models](https://cloud.google.com/speech-to-text/docs/transcription-model) (latest_long, default, video, etc).
+Word Error Rate (calculated with jiwer library) seems to be the lowest with "latest_long" so far but the rate is still high, currently looking into post-processing of transcript.

 2024-11-15 Fri: Added code to calculate WER (Word Error Rate) of transcription compared to ground truth.
 Tested different models of Google speech-to-text and calculated each WER.

 2024-11-14 Thu: Created transcription for full video on elon-tucker video and compared with descript's transcription.
 Researched transcription AI model used in descript.